 - What points would prevent you from qualifying?
 Where are you scoring well?
 What would be easy for you to change?
 Use these to set your priorities for green design and operations.

-- List yes/no scores for all points of the certification.
+- Listed yes/no scores for all points of the certification.

-- Visually flag uncertainties and show optimistic and pessimistic scores in different columns.
+- Visually flagged uncertainties and show optimistic and pessimistic scores in different columns.

-- Calculate final score for best-case and worst-case likely totals.
+- Calculated final score for best-case and worst-case likely totals.

-- Say what level (if any) EPEAT certification you would qualify for in your best-case and worst-case scenarios.
+- Listed what level (if any) EPEAT certification you would qualify for in your best-case and worst-case scenarios.

-- List brief notes for each line item.
+- Listed brief notes for each line item.

-- Be visually clear and easy to interpret by someone other than you.
+- Made the document visually clear and easy to interpret by someone other than you.

-- Describe how your score(s) affect your design priorities: what prevents you from certifying, where are you scoring well, what would be easy to change, etc.
+- Described how your score(s) affect your design priorities: what prevents you from certifying, where are you scoring well, what would be easy to change, etc.